Renahud/quartz-eurostar/content/Tutorial I - Manon.md

 #### Gestures

-Gestures being a limitedway of expressing a meaning, it may have originated the language
+Gestures being a limited way of expressing a meaning, it may have originated the language

 #### Sounds